FORGIVENESS: IS IT HUMANLY POSSIBLE?

 Cari’s tragic death compelled her mother, Candy Lightner, to found an organization called Mothers Against Drunk Drivers (MADD).
 It would grow into one of the country’s most influential non-profit organizations.
 We are not told explicitly that she forgave the inebriated driver, but her actions proved that she would not allow her life to remain chained in resentment and loathing.

 After spending 27 years in prison for his political beliefs, Nelson Mandela was released in 1990.
-However, he could have easily harbored feelings of bitterness and hatred toward those who had imprisoned him for so long.
+He could have easily harbored feelings of bitterness and hatred toward those who had imprisoned him for so long.
 Instead, Mandela chose to

 forgive his captors and work towards building a new, more unified South Africa.